Reminiscences from an Unsung Hovhaness Champion...

 Lawrence Sobol Reminisces on 30 Years of Knowing and Working with Alan Hovhaness

-One of the staunchest supporters of Alan Hovhaness's music during the last three decades of his life was Lawrence Sobol.
-In a multi-faceted career as clarinetist, conductor, impresario, teacher, publisher and author, Sobol drew upon the full gamut of his talents in his championing of Hovhaness.
+One of the staunchest supporters of Alan Hovhaness's music during the last three decades of his life was New Yorker Lawrence Sobol.
+In a multi-faceted career as clarinetist, conductor, impresario, teacher, publisher and author, Sobol drew upon the full gamut of his experience in his championing of Hovhaness.
 Since the early 1970s, when he first came to prominence on the New York music scene with his Long Island Chamber Ensemble, Sobol initiated numerous recordings, performances, publications, transcriptions and commissioning of major Hovhaness works.

 Lawrence Sobol has been described by the New York Times as "an intrepid musical explorer", an accolade which aptly highlights a kinship with Alan Hovhaness.
 Although a long-respected name in the Hovhaness community, it is perhaps a measure of Lawrence Sobol's humility that the true scale of his accomplishments for Alan Hovhaness remain something of a well-kept secret; the interview below attempts to address this oversight.
-In August 2010 Sobol generously agreed to take time out from his schedule to talk to Marco Shirodkar about his long-standing friendship and numerous musical projects with Alan Hovhaness.
+In August 2010 Sobol generously took time out from his schedule to talk to Marco Shirodkar about his long-standing friendship and numerous musical projects with Alan Hovhaness.